Skip to Main Content

 Start analysing your results

 So, you have your data, but what does it mean?
-This is where you put YOUR data into the context of the literature you’ve already found.
+This is where you put your data into the context of the literature you’ve already found.
 There are various tools available from the University that can help you analyse what you have found.

 Transcribe

 If you've used a qualitative method such as interviewing, you will need to transcribe these to analyse them.
 Manually transcribing interviews can be a long and laborious process.
-There are three tools available to you as Huddersfield students that can help speed up the process.
+There are two tools available to you as Huddersfield students that can help speed up the process.

 Remember, they are not perfect and the accuracy will depend on the quality of your audio recordings.
 Recent feedback from students suggests that they are between 85% - 95% accurate so some editing will be required.
 Unfortunately no automatic transcription tool is 100% accurate.